Dining Terms & Conditions 2020-2021

 Opening and Closing Dates

 Meals served fall semester 2020 begin with brunch on Sunday, August 23, 2020 and end with breakfast on Sunday, November 29, 2020.
-Meals served spring semester 2021 begin with lunch on Monday, February 1, 2021 and end with dinner on Wednesday, May 26, 2021.
+Meals served spring semester 2021 begin with breakfast on Wednesday, January 27, 2021 and end with lunch on Wednesday, May 26, 2021.
 The meal plan program does not cover Cornell’s recess for winter intersession.
 Big Red Bucks (BRBs) can be used during these recess periods.

 Hours of Operation